Slavery in the Rashidun Caliphate: War captives

+Armenia

+During the Arab conquest of Armenia (636-661), thousands of Armenians were carried into slavery by the Arab invaders to serve in other regions of the Umayyad Caliphate, including their capital Damascus in the Muslim-controlled Syria.

 Cyprus

 Thousands of people were reportedly enslaved during the Rashidun attack of Cyprus.

 Al-Waqidi, apud al-Baladhuri, described how Cypriotic people were taken captive (enslaved) during the invasion of 649: “He [Muʿawiya] took Cyprus by force, killing and taking captive, then he confirmed [the terms of their earlier] peaceable capitulation, and sent there 12,000 men, all paid from the dīwān.”

 The Syriac Chronicle of 1234, drawing upon a mid-8th-century source, described how men, women, and children were separated on Cyprus by the invaders and shipped to Syria and Egypt as slaves; two Greek inscriptions claimed that the number of the people abducted from Cyprus were 200,000.

 Egypt

 When news of the Muslims' victory at Heliopolis reached Fayoum during the Arab conquest of Egypt, its governor, Domentianus, and his troops fled without informing the people of Fayoum and Abuit that they were abandoning their cities to the enemy.
 When news reached 'Amr, he sent troops across the Nile to invade Fayoum and Abuit, capturing the entire province of Fayoum with practically no resistance.
 Fayoum's population was enslaved, and the city was looted (the traditional fate of cities that had resisted).

+After the fall of Alexandria, the commander Amr ibn al-As wrote to the Caliph: "We have conquered Alexandria.
+In this city there are 4,000 palaces, 400 places of entertainment, thousands of desirable European female slaves, young girls, young boys and untold wealth".